emdupre/core-git-course/_episodes/05-remote-collaboration.md

 ```
 {: .output}

-As we saw earlier, with the fetch and merge, `git pull` pulls down changes from the
+As we saw earlier, with the fetch and merge,
+`git pull` pulls down changes from the
 repository and tries to merge them.
 It does this on a file-by-file basis,
 merging files line by line.
 We get a **conflict** if a file has changes that
 affect the same lines and those changes can't be seamlessly merged.
-We had this
+We had this situation before in the *branching* episode,
-situation before in the *branching* episode when we merged a *feature* branch into *master*.
+ when we merged a *feature* branch into *master*.
-If we look at the status,
+If we look at the status:

 ```
 $ git status